Mary Middlemore: Career

 The identity of "Boghvan" is unclear.
-There was a musician recorded as "Jacques Bochan".
+There was a musician recorded as "Jacques Bochan" and Jacques Cordier dit Bocan.
 There was a violin player at court in 1609 called "James Bochan".
 "Mr Bochan" taught the ladies of Anne of Denmark's household dance steps for masques.
 Bochan, however, was described as a French violer, attached to the household of Prince Henry from 1608 to 1610.
 A man called "Baughan" is mentioned in the Lincoln's Inn accounts of the masque The Memorable Masque of the Middle Temple and Lincoln's Inn in 1613 as a Marshal not a musician, and perhaps he was Anne's Scottish usher.

 The queen's secretary William Fowler dedicated poems to her in 1609, possibly for a third-party, including the Meditation upon Virgin Maryes Hatt, and Aetna which includes her name; "My harte as Aetna burnes, and suffers MORE / Paines in my MIDDLE than ever MARY proved", and devised an Italian anagram "Madre di mill'amori", the mother of a thousand loves.

 Middlemore was given mourning clothes on the death of Prince Henry in 1612.
 On 20 August 1613 Anne of Denmark was received at Wells, Somerset, during her progress to Bath.
 The mayor William Bull hosted a dinner for members of her household including the four maids of honour.

 Anna of Denmark had a portrait of Mary Middlemore at Oatlands.
 In July 1615 she was bought a bay ambling gelding horse to replace her lame grey horse.
 After Vincent Skinner's death, her mother Elizabeth Foukes seems also to have joined the queen's household.

 On 29 April 1617 Middlemore was granted a licence by the king to have workmen seek treasure in Glastonbury Abbey, St Albans Abbey, Bury St Edmunds Abbey, and Romsey Abbey.
 She died later in the year, and perhaps did not profit from prospecting in the ruins.
 The gift has sometimes been assumed to be intended for the queen, but it may be connected with the financial ruin and death of her step-father Sir Vincent Skinner, who had been building a country house at Thornton Abbey.
 Around this time, her mother joined the queen's household.